 Capitalize names of degrees except when they are used in general terms.
 Do not capitalize the major.

-Examples: Bachelor of Music, bachelor's degree in music, Bachelor of Arts in history, Master of Business Administration, master's degree in nutrition
+Examples: Bachelor of Social Work, bachelor's degree in social work, Bachelor of Arts in history, Master of Business Administration, master's degree in nutrition

 Capitalize direction of specific locations, but lower case if the directional reference is general.